-The lighting provision at Garfield Court and Courtney Gardens has been extensively revamped as part of Nottingham City Homes’ ongoing modernisation of its independent living facilities, while the latest phase of the project has been carried out at Woodthorpe Court, supplying a range of external luminaires and emergency lighting solutions.
+The lighting provision at Garfield Court and Courtney Gardens had been extensively revamped as part of Nottingham City Homes’ ongoing modernisation of its independent living facilities, while the latest phase of the project has been carried out at Woodthorpe Court, supplying a range of external luminaires and emergency lighting solutions.

 In addition to the emergency lighting, Firescan panels were installed, enhancing fire detection and alarm throughout the site, a key consideration for large residential buildings.
-The last few years have seen Nottingham City Homes (NCH) pursue a major project to improve the quality of its independent living accommodation throughout the Nottingham area.
-The latest beneficiary of the ‘Grander Designs’ scheme is Garfield Court in Radford, where multiple common areas – including corridors, day rooms and toilets – have been comprehensively refurbished and modernised.
+The last few years have seen Nottingham City Homes (NCH) pursue a major project to improve the quality of its independent living accommodation throughout the Nottingham area, as part of the ‘Grander Designs’ scheme.

 To date the Grander Designs programme has improved the living conditions of more than 700 residents.
 Work is undertaken at around eight sites per year, with the replacement of fluorescent and other legacy lighting systems with the latest LED technologies being a common thread of the refurbishments.

-A long-term association between NCH and Tamlite Lighting led to the expert lighting company being enlisted to work on the Garfield Court upgrade.
+A long-term association between NCH and Tamlite Lighting led to the expert lighting company being enlisted to work on the range of sites.
 The existing fluorescent and 2D type fittings were sorely in need of replacement, while the absence of energy-saving measures such as daylight and occupancy sensors also had to be addressed.

 “When systems are primarily manually operated a lot of lights tend to get left on, resulting in energy bills that are significantly higher than they really need to be,” says Tamlite Lighting’s Head of Sales, Marketing and Product Development, Colin Lawson.